Lives in Queenstown, New Zealand

 Since Feb 2015

 35-49 year old female

 I am an Australian/ Canadian/ New Zealander who has spent equal time in each country (and has a crazy accent as a result).
 My professional background was in PR...but that is going back a few years now!
 My passions?
 Really good food, books, art, hiking, foreign films & anything French (the more I can combine of these at once the better).
 I moved from Sydney Australia to marry a Kiwi and live amongst the mountains in Queenstown, New Zealand on the proviso that we would take frequent 'city fix' trips.
 It's an idyllic life in this beautiful resort town- I'm not complaining- but I am a city girl at heart.
-14 years on, three daughters later, we are fortunate enough to be able to make regular visits to Auckland.
-Whether it's for work, dining, shopping, sporting events, shows, family catch-ups, taking romantic couple time out from the kids, or an escape with my girlfriends, I seem to find myself in this sparkling city all the time and know it intimately.
+14 years on, three daughters later, we are fortunate enough to be able to make regular visits to many international cities.
+Whether it's for work, dining, shopping, sporting events, shows, family catch-ups, taking romantic couple time out from the kids, or an escape with my girlfriends, I seem to find myself in sparkling cities as often as possible.

 History Museums, Military Museums, Speciality Museums

 Observation Decks & Towers, Points of Interest & Landmarks